BIGLEVER NEWSLETTER: Perspectives

 The reuse event provides 100% reuse on day one, but 0% reuse every day after that.
 After N different reuse events from a library asset, there are N copies of the asset, plus the one in the core asset library.
 Enhancements, variations or fixes on any of these N+1 copies results in divergence rather than reuse.
 To reconcile and consolidate this divergence requires a level of manual effort that is proportional to N2.
 That is, a change to any of the N+1 copies must be reconciled with the other N copies, or N+1 times N.

-Now, the problem with treating reuse as an event becomes apparent.
-For N reuse events, the savings are proportional to a linear N, but thereafter throughout evolution and maintenance of a product family the costs incurred are proportional to a polynomial N2.
+Now we can start to see the problem with treating reuse as an event.
+For N reuse events we get savings that are proportional to a linear N, but thereafter throughout evolution and maintenance of a product family we incur costs that are proportional to a polynomial N2.
 Not a good balance, particularly considering that the timespan, effort and cost for the evolution and maintenance phase of a system typically dominates the upfront creation effort and cost.

 Forms of reuse that fall into the anemic reuse-is-an-event category include clone-and-own (new systems built by cloning, modifying and maintaining copies of previous system assets), reusable asset libraries, the lego block software component analogy, and Software Product Line approaches based on separate domain engineering (building a library for a domain) and application engineering (copy-based reuse events from the library).